mateusz59861/Word2vec---Sentence-emotions-recognizer/README.md

 > python path_to_"create_dictionary.py"_file

+Execution of above script may take several minutes.
+It creates dictionary from word2vec model, but using only words found in input data.
+That allows to training network without loading whole dictionary into memory.
 To train neural network, type in Command Prompt:

 > python path_to_"train_emotions.py"_file